- University of California at Davis, B.A.

 - California State University, M.L.S.

-Professor Joan S. Howland is recognized for her work in law and technology, American Indian Law, legal education, legal research, and law librarianship.
-She teaches American Indian Legal History and Law in Cyberspace.
+Professor Joan S. Howland is recognized for her work in legal education, legal history, law and technology, American Indian Law, legal research, and law librarianship.
+She teaches American Indian Legal History and a seminar on Magna Carta and the Evolution of Anglo-American Law.
 In 1996, she received the Roger F. Noreen Chair at the Law School.
-Professor Howland also teaches Law and Business at the Carlson School of Management at the University of Minnesota.
+Professor Howland also has taught Law and Business at the Carlson School of Management at the University of Minnesota.